leestott/ResponsibleAI/README.md

     - 1: smoker
   - **observations (custom)**

-To generate the information related to state, address, city, postalcode we have downloaded it from **https://github.com/EthanRBrown/rrad**.
+To generate the information related to state, address, city, postal code we have downloaded it from **https://github.com/EthanRBrown/rrad**.
 From this repository we are able to get a list of real, random addresses that geocode successfully (tested on Google's Geocoding API service).
 The address data comes from the OpenAddresses project, and all the addresses are in the public domain.
 The addresses are deliberately not linked to people or businesses; the only guarantee is that they are real addresses that geocode successfully.

 This *custom dataset* will be the dataset that the Azure ML steps will use.
 The name that we set to it was "complete_patients_dataset.csv".
 You can find it on *./dataset*